ricardijj1/TLAB-Music-Recommendation/README.md

 - feelings: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with emotions, either positive or negative.

-topic: The categorical label of lyrical content
+- topic: The categorical label of lyrical content

 - age: A score from 0 to 1 expressing how “old” a song is from our perspective.
 1 being the oldest, and 0 being the newest.

 ### Project Goals

-Perform EDA
+- Perform EDA
-Data cleaning
+- Data cleaning
-Model trainning and evaluation.
+- Model training and evaluation.

 ### Exploratory Data Analysis (EDA)